idia640/presentations/week09/PITCHME.md

 Because as a designer you want to positively influence users to make predictable decisions, understanding such heuristics and biases are key.

-The second influentional body of work that Kahneman and Tversky contributed to behavioral economics is known as Prospect Theory.
+The second influential body of work that Kahneman and Tversky contributed to behavioral economics is known as Prospect Theory.
 In this work, they studied how people make decisions on potential losses and gains in situations of risk, and estimate these losses and gains by using heuristics.

-Finally, we’ll talk briefly about how you are not just a UX designer, but a choice architect.
-Framing choices is essential in driving behavior.
-Any potential action a user can take is a choice... whether reading content, clicking a link, or engaging with your site in the future.
+Finally, we’ll talk briefly about how you are not just a UX designer, but a choice architect. **Framing choices is essential in driving behavior.** Any potential action a user can take is a choice... whether reading content, clicking a link, or engaging with your site in the future.
 Richard Thaler, the author of the article “Choice Architecture" (which you will read next week), recently won the Nobel Prize in economics.

 ---

 ## Dialogue - Prediction